jobbyphp/jobby/README.md

   `* * * * * cd /path/to/project && php jobby.php 1>> /dev/null 2>&1`

-After `jobby` installs, ~~it will create a starter `jobby.php` file in your project root.~~ I cannot seem to get this working in `composer`, so you will have to copy the file manually.
+After `jobby` installs, you can copy an example jobby file to the project root.

   `% cp vendor/hellogerard/jobby/resources/jobby.php .`